-This recipe was used at our Vegan cookery classes, it’s a healthy option which is big on taste – the chickpeas in the falafel are high in protein (19g of protein per 100g) their nutty taste and grainy texture pairs well with the beetroot (which can help with lowering blood pressure and weight loss).
-This recipe developed by our Fit Food chef has many additional healthy ingredients to add flavour, texture and benefits to the meal – tahini which has more protein than milk and most nuts is also a rich source of B vitamins.
-Flax Seeds loaded with nutrients and omega-3 fats.
+This recipe was created for our Vegan cookery classes, it’s a healthy option which is big on taste – the chickpeas in the falafel are high in protein (19g of protein per 100g) their nutty taste and grainy texture pairs well with the beetroot (which can help with lowering blood pressure and weight loss).
+This recipe developed by our Fit Food chef has many additional healthy ingredients to add flavour, texture and benefits to the meal.

-The recipe was usued as a starter in the cookery classes but could easily be a main dish.
+The recipe was used as a starter in the cookery classes but could easily be a main dish.

 For the baked cauliflower